 Opportunities for group discussion and personal prayer

 ‘Father, into your hands I commit my spirit.’
 Are you ready for this commitment?
 What will it mean for your life in the future?
+Reflect on these words and what they mean for you as you prepare for the Easter sacraments this week.

 In our society, the idea of being ‘selfless’ is constantly challenged.
 Our culture of individualism emphasises the ‘I’ rather than the ‘other’.
-But it is in self-giving and self-emptying that we find life.
+However, it is in self-giving and self-emptying that we find life.
 Discuss this dichotomy.
 How does individualism manifest itself?
 How can we live selflessly in our daily lives?

 Sharing the tradition